mongodb/specifications/source/crud/crud.rst

     /**
      * The index to use for the aggregation.
 The hint does not apply to $lookup and $graphLookup stages.
+     * Specify either the index name as a string or the index key pattern.
+If specified,
+     * then the query system will only consider plans using the hinted index.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *